Ga naar artikel navigatie Ga naar inhoud

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the ‘Our responsibilities for the audit of the financial statements’ section of our report.

-We are independent of Amvest Residential Core Fund in accordance with the ‘Wet toezicht accountantsorganisaties’ (Wta, Audit firms supervision act), the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
-Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).
+We are independent of Amvest Residential Core Fund in accordance with the ‘Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten’ (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore, we have complied with the ‘Verordening gedrags- en beroepsregels accountants’ (VGBA, Dutch Code of Ethics).

 We designed our audit procedures in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
-The information in respect of fraud and non-compliance with laws and regulations and going concern was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.
+The information in respect of going concern, fraud and non-compliance with laws and regulations and the key audit matters was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.

 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.